Ochygorek/cybersauce-website/README.md

 Its animation includes a hover effect where each blog post lights up, and a modal appears.
 The modal has a background color of your choice and a thumbnail image.
 The modal slides up and down depending on the blog post the cursor is hovering over.

 You can control which blog posts are displayed by editing the [display.ts](./app/utils/blog/display.ts) file.
-Replace one of the current blog entries with a new one, ensuring the link matches the name of the post in the [/content/post](./content/post/) directory.
+It is essencial to have at least 4 posts ready in order for the page to work properly.
+Replace one of the current blog entries with a new one, **ensuring the link matches the name of the post in the [/content/post](./content/post/) directory**.
 More details can be found in the [Blog Post](#blog-post) section.

 ### Resources Section